knanne/knanne.github.io/_posts/2017-02-14-How to JQuery markdown navigation (Jekyll Posts).md

 So the goal here was to create some sort of navigation that would show post contents and allow for linking to a heading.
 And of course i wanted to automate this for each post with as little work as possible when writing a new post.

 My initial idea was a second fixed navbar above post content, as I like Bootstrap and find it easy to implement.
 I then found [Scrollspy](http://v4-alpha.getbootstrap.com/components/scrollspy/) within the Bootstrap docs and thought that was cool.
-OK, so go for a fixed navbar with scrolsspy functionality.
+OK, so go for a fixed navbar with Scrollspy functionality.

 #### TL;DR